hardik-kansal/Database-Engine/README.md

 # Custom DBMS (B+ Tree, Pager, LRU)

-A lightweight key–value store in C++ using a single-file storage format, a B+ tree index, LRU page cache, pager with dirty tracking, and a REPL for insert/delete/search operations.
+A lightweight key–value store in C++ using a single-file slotted storage format, a B+ tree index, LRU page cache, pager with dirty tracking, defragmentation and a REPL for insert/delete/search operations.

-- **Indexing**: B+ tree over fixed-size pages
-- **Storage**: Single data file with root, interior/leaf pages, and trunk free-list pages
-- **Cache**: In-memory LRU Cache for pages with dirty tracking and flush-on-exit
-- **REPL**: CLI to insert, delete, and inspect

----